mike-plummer/Grails_WebSockets/README.md

 ##Description
 The basic premise of the application is a Stock Ticker and Chat Room (not very original, I know).
 Upon opening the webpage the browser attempts to establish a series of connections via WebSocket back to the server to listen for subscribed data.
 On startup the server component launches a Quartz job (background scheduling) to generate random (and complete gibberish) stock quotes.
 Each web client can subscribe or unsubscribe from these updates at-will.
 If any user sends a chat message it is routed via the server to any other open web clients to act as a chat room.

+For more info take a look at the log post this example was written for: https://objectpartners.com/2015/06/10/websockets-in-grails-3-0/

 ##Usage
 After cloning the repo, ensure you have Grails 3.0+ installed by running `grails -version` - if not, get it from [Grails](https://grails.org/) or using [GVM](http://gvmtool.net/).